 \section{Introduction}

-Local decay estimates are a-priory estimates on the solutions of dispersive equations.
-It states that the solution (for an initial condition associated with scattering) decay at least in an integrable rate in time, in every compact region of space, for a dense set of initial conditions.
-An equivalent statement is that the resolvent of the Hamiltonian of the dynamics, is bounded on properly weighted $L^2$ space.
+Local decay estimates are a priori estimates of the solutions of dispersive equations.
+It states that the solution (for an initial condition associated with scattering) decays at least in an integrable rate in time, in every compact region of space, for a dense set, in the scattering subspace (see Eq.~\eqref{def: scattering}), of initial conditions.
+An equivalent statement is that the resolvent of the Hamiltonian of the dynamics is bounded on properly weighted $L^2$ space.

-Such estimates played a crucial role in scattering theory, as they imply the existence and completeness of the M\"{o}ller Wave Operators.
-Moreover, there are many crucial applications of local decay and other propagation estimates, that go beyond the proof of asymptotic completeness(AC for short); for example in linear and non-linear time dependent resonance theory \cite{S-Wei1, S-Wei2}.
-Important consequences of Local decay include Strichartz estimates, and propagation of regularity for nonlinear Dispersive equations \cite{T2006}.
-It is an estimate on the RATE of convergence to the asymptotic dynamics.
+Such estimates play a crucial role in scattering theory, as they imply the existence and completeness of the M\"{o}ller wave operators.
+Moreover, local decay and other propagation estimates have important applications beyond the proof of asymptotic completeness (AC).
+For example, they are essential in linear and nonlinear time-dependent resonance theory \cite{S-Wei2, S-Wei1}.
+Notable consequences of local decay include Strichartz estimates and the propagation of regularity for nonlinear dispersive equations \cite{T2006}.
+These estimates provide insights into the rate of convergence with asymptotic dynamics.

-Of course, proving such estimates for an interacting system is difficult, as we do not have the method of stationary phase to apply directly.
-It turns out that it is possible to prove AC without using Local Decay.
-This was first shown by V. Enss in 1978 \cite{E1978}.
-The Enss method applied to both two and three particle scattering in Quantum Mechanics, but the proof of AC for four or more particles, required the proof of Local Decay \cite{SS1987}.

-This was done using the Mourre Estimate combined with the Mourre's method of Differential Inequalities \cite{M1979,M1981, PSS, FH}, or the method of Propagation Estimates of Sigal-Soffer \cite{SS1988, Skib,HSS1999, Ger}.
+Proving such estimates for an interacting system is indeed challenging, as we do not have direct application of the method of stationary phase.
+However, it is possible to prove asymptotic completeness (AC) without using local decay.
+This was first shown by Enss in 1978 \cite{E1978}.
+The Enss method was applicable to both two-particle and three-particle scattering in quantum mechanics.
+However, proving AC for four or more particles required the use of local decay \cite{SS1987}.
+This was achieved using the Mourre estimate combined with Mourre's method of differential inequalities \cite{M1979, M1981, PSS, FH}, or the method of propagation estimates developed by Sigal and Soffer \cite{SS1988}.
+See also \cite{Skib, HSS1999, Ger, G1990}.

-Recently, B. Liu and the first author introduced a general approach to proving AC \cite{Liu-Sof1, Liu-Sof2}.
-Their method applies to both linear and non linear dispersive equations.
-Their method requires localization assumption on the interaction terms.
-So their method requires radial symmetry assumption for nonlinear equations.
+Recently, Liu and the first author introduced a general approach to proving asymptotic completeness (AC) \cite{Liu-Sof1, Liu-Sof2}.
+Their method applies to both linear and nonlinear dispersive equations and requires localization assumptions on the interaction terms.
+Specifically, their approach necessitates radial symmetry for nonlinear equations.